 Selection criteria include:

-- exceptional academic talent and outstanding achievement, especially in the major, as indicated by course grades;
+- exceptional academic achievement, especially in the major, as indicated by course grades;

 - capacity to advance knowledge in the sciences, engineering, or mathematics through original high-level work, as demonstrated by awards, research, and recommendation letters; and